TimeleapLabs/unchained/quickstart.md

 ## Install the Unchained Client

 The easiest way to get started is to install the Unchained client globally.
-On windows, run this command in CMD:
+On windows, Linux, MacOS, and BSD, run this command in CMD or terminal:

 ```bash
 npm i -g @kenshi.io/unchained
 ```

-On Linux, MacOS, and BSD, run this command in terminal:
+Note: On UNIX-like operating systems, you might need to run this command with `sudo`:

 ```bash
 sudo npm i -g @kenshi.io/unchained